African Folder: Content

-African Folder publishes articles, music reviews, and artist interviews, focusing on Afrobeats and other African music genres.
+African Folder publishes articles, music and movie reviews, and interviews, focusing on Afrobeats and other African music genres.
 The platform covers cultural events, fashion, and lifestyle, aiming to connect young Africans with contemporary trends.
 It has featured commentary from artists like Simi, who discussed her success in the music industry and the influence of female artists.

 Audience

 African Folder targets a global audience, particularly young Afropolitans aged 18–35, with significant engagement from Nigeria, South Africa, and the United States.
 The platform's focus on authentic African narratives has resonated with both continental and diaspora audiences, contributing to its reported 109 million reach in the first half of 2025, including 86 million on Instagram, 13.6 million on Facebook, 8 million on Threads, and 2 million across Twitter, TikTok, email newsletters, and emoji-based campaigns.